Report Viewer

 Exploratory: Congenital Muscular Dystrophy (CMD), Spinal Muscular Atrophy (SMA)

-Background: The original purpose of the TUG was to test basic mobility skills of frail elderly participants.
+The original purpose of the Timed-Up-and Go (TUG) was to test basic mobility skills of frail elderly participants.
 The TUG has been used in other populations, including patients with arthritis, stroke, and vertigo.
 The participant wears their regular footwear and uses their customary walking aid (none, cane, walker).
 No physical assistance is given.
 The participant walks through the test once before being timed to become familiar with the test.
 Either a stopwatch or a wristwatch with a second hand can be used to time the trial.
+The Tug administration time is 15 minutes or less.

 NeuroRehab Specific: Suitable for most neurorehabilitation populations where an assessment of functional mobility is indicated.
 This measure has conceptual overlap with gait speed and with the 5x Sit-To-Stand Test.
 Research teams should consider which is most appropriate for their study question and design.